johnvenkiah/CI_PP5_John_Venkiah/README.md

 1. As a user, the intention of the specific page is made clear to me, so that I know the purpose of that page

-2. As a user, I can access important links such as home, products, my cart, sign in/out, and profile by scrolling and/or clicking once, regardless of where on the site I am, so that i can easily navigate the site
+2. As a user, I can access important links such as home, products, my cart, sign in/out, and My StepUp by scrolling and/or clicking once, regardless of where on the site I am, so that i can easily navigate the site

 3. As a user, I can see a form to register for newsletters repeatedly throughout the website, so that I can receive news on products and campaigns